 Is DHEA safe?
 DHEA is generally perceived as safe because the body produces this hormone on its own.
 However, there is an increased chance of developing chronic health conditions as a result of over-supplementation.
 DHEA supplements are also linked to developing some types of cancers.

 It can also severely affect hormone levels, mood, mental health, blood pressure, and cholesterol levels.
 If taken as recommended by your doctor, there shouldn’t be any cause for concern.
 In reality, the biggest concern isn’t the safety but the lack of effectiveness.

 Why is 7-keto DHEA better than DHEA?
-7-keto DHEA tends to be better becuase it can provide the smae benfits as DHEA wihtout the normal hormonal side effects of DHEA.
+7-keto DHEA tends to be better because it can provide the same benefits as DHEA without the normal hormonal side effects of DHEA.

 What are the symptoms of low DHEA?
 Low DHEA levels can be detrimental to your health as you get older.
 Though DHEA is most often associated with testosterone levels, there are many effects that women might experience as well.
 By the age of 30, DHEA levels have already begun to decrease within the body.
 As time progresses, you’ll likely experience muscle deterioration, diabetes, loss of cognition, memory loss, and symptoms associated with menopause.